andrewwinslow/browser-extensions/README.md

 Instances of words like "algorithm" appearing on webpages are replaced by words like "god".

+For instance, this is the result

 ![Cathedral screenshot 1](https://github.com/andrewwinslow/browser-extensions/blob/master/cathedral/screenshot1.png)

+of the extension running on the following text

 ![Cathedral screenshot 2](https://github.com/andrewwinslow/browser-extensions/blob/master/cathedral/screenshot2.png)